Ayan-Sharma-aks/flash-chat/README.md

 # Flash Chat ⚡️

-Incorporate Firebase into Flutter app.
+A chat application that incorporates Firebase into Flutter app.
 Used Firebase Cloud Firestore as well as the Firebase authentication package to equip the app with a cloud-based NoSQL database and secure authentication methods.

 Build a modern messaging app where users can sign up and log in to chat.